SyncfusionExamples/load-appointments-on-demand-via-web-services-in-wpf-scheduler/README.md

 Now, scheduler control is configured to load appointments on-demand using web API service.
 Just running the sample with the previous steps will render a scheduler with appointments.

-## Conclusion ##

-In this blog post, we’ve discussed about loading appointments on-demand using web services in WPF scheduler.
-You can also check out our project samples in this GitHub repository.
-Feel free to try out this sample and share your feedback or questions in the comments section.

-You can also contact us through our support forum, Direct-Trac, or feedback portal.
-We are always happy to assist you.